ludoaubert/linkedboxdraw/README.md

 Is where you can view the diagram itself.
 It is also possible to edit the geometric information in two ways.
 1) by moving a box (click and drag), which will also trigger a recomputation of the geometric links.
 2) by updating the repartition: The repartition table holds the cluster (zero based) number for each box.
 By updating it and pressing "Apply Repartition", you can move a box from one cluster to another.

+Cut links: geometric links do not cross cluster boundaries.
+Links cut by the clustering algorithms are materialized using field color matching.
+This information is computed on the fly and is not persisted.

 Used Technology: